QuickNS/aad-authorize-third-party/java/Readme.md

 # Configuring the Java sample

-Inside the [src/main/resources](src/main/resources) folder, fine the `application.properties.template`.
+Inside the [src/main/resources](src/main/resources) folder, find the `application.properties.template`.

 Make a copy of it and rename it to `application.properties`.